Top 5 local food restaurants in Irkutsk

 There are a lot of fish, too.
 Salted, cold, smoked, raw, frozen (stroganina), baked with sauce… A lot of fish!
 The interior corresponds to the cuisine of the restaurant – horns hang on the walls, the halls are decorated with stuffed wild animals and forest landscapes.
 Like you’re in a hunter’s house.

 Address: Yadrintseva- st, 1g.

 This restaurant of Buryat and Mongolian cuisine is located in the very center of Irkutsk.
 Locals say that it is here that they prepare the most delicious buuzy in the city!

-It serves as many as three species buuzy: traditional ones with pork and beef, homemade version with pork and beef, and mongol buuzy with lamb and beef.
+It serves as many as three species buuzy: traditional ones with pork and beef, a homemade version with pork and beef, and mongol buuzy with lamb and beef.